Skip to main content

 About El Lince

 The right expectation is important: this is not the same kind of choice as other Madrid dining rooms such as Corral de la Morería or A'Barra Restaurante y Barra Gastronómica.
-It makes more sense for a diner who wants a chef-led Modern Spanish meal in Madrid without relying on unverified claims about format, price, or menu structure.
+It makes more sense for a diner who wants a chef-led Modern Spanish meal in Madrid, where the appeal is the cooking rather than a particular format, price point, or menu structure.

 Choose it for chef-led Modern Spanish in Madrid

 Javi Estévez gives El Lince a clearer reason to consider than location alone.
-The verified category is Modern Spanish, so the main question is whether that is the style of meal you want in Madrid.
+The cuisine is Modern Spanish, so the main question is whether that is the style of meal you want in Madrid.
 If so, El Lince belongs on the shortlist alongside other dining options with different personalities.

-There is no verified detail here about a specific cellar, pairing program, or signature drinks focus, so the safer way to approach El Lince is food first.
+Approach El Lince food first rather than booking it for a specific cellar, pairing program, or signature drinks focus.
 Do not book it on the basis of an assumed beverage program.
 For travelers comparing different kinds of Spanish dining, Marques de Riscal Restaurant is a separate point of reference; El Lince is the Madrid fit when Modern Spanish cooking from Javi Estévez is the reason to go.

-For a city stay, pair this meal with the rest of the trip rather than treating any unverified detail as the hook.
+For a city stay, pair this meal with the rest of the trip rather than treating a secondary detail as the hook.
 Travelers can cross-check hotels through our full Madrid hotels guide and use the restaurant guide for other Madrid dining ideas.
 Broader comparisons to consider by style include Corral de la Morería, A'Barra Restaurante y Barra Gastronómica, Haroma, Restaurante Montia, Marques de Riscal Restaurant.

 Location